DANNY1169/dev-corp-portfolio/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables
+# Copy .env.example to .env (if you haven't already)
+# The .env file is already configured with Gmail credentials

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5a: Start only the frontend (without contact form functionality)
 npm run dev

+# Step 5b: Start both frontend and backend server (for contact form to work)
+npm run dev:all

+# Alternative: Run frontend and backend in separate terminals
+# Terminal 1: npm run dev
+# Terminal 2: npm run server
 ```

 **Edit a file directly in GitHub**